SkinnyBot/Skinny/README.md

 |`!module loaded`|Show the list of the loaded modules.|E.g `Modules loaded : Basic, Module, Developer.`|

 ### Plugins
-Yes, you can create plugins for this bots.
+Yes, you can create plugins for this bot.
 While i recommend to create a plugin using composer you can also create a plugin without using composer, it can be usefull when you develop a plugin.
-You can find the demo plugin named `Basic` [here](ttps://github.com/SkinnyBot/Basic).
+You can find the demo plugin named `Basic` [here](https://github.com/SkinnyBot/Basic).

 #### Creating a Plugin with composer

 Creating a plugin with composer is easy.
-First you must create a composer.json file like this :
+First you must create a `composer.json` file like this :
 ```json
 {
     "name": "skinnybot/basic",